 The LMRWD connects directly with audiences at resources of note through interpretive and resource signage.
-Not only do signs create awareness about high-value resources, they engage the public in protection through beautiful custom artwork and helpful, easy-to-understand reference facts.
-In 2023, signs were created for Courthouse and Quarry Lakes, Riley Creek, with several others in development.
+Signs not only create awareness about high-value resources but also engage the public in protection through beautiful custom artwork and helpful, easy-to-understand reference facts.
+In 2023, the LMRWD created signs for Courthouse and Quarry Lakes, and Riley Creek, with several others in development.